Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 My first e-book, Morning Light, is out now!
 You'll learn how to make the most of every morning, maximize your body's natural rhythms, improve your health and become more of a morning person.
 Plus, 15+ balanced breakfast recipes!

-This is the easiest and best recipe for Vegan Dashi, a Japanese staple broth that adds umami and oomph to your favorite Asian recipes.
-Made without mushrooms instead of fish!
+This is the easiest and best recipe for Kombu Dashi, a Japanese staple broth that adds umami and oomph to your favorite Asian recipes.
+A completely vegan recipe with dried mushrooms, fresh veggies, and kombu for a healthy, delicious stock for soups and more!

 What is Dashi?

-Dashi is a Japanese culinary staple.
+Dashi is a staple in Japanese cuisine.
 It’s also used as the base of many Korean and Asian soups.
-The traditional recipe for dashi contains fish in the form of bonito, or dried fish flakes.
-In Korean soup stocks, anchovies and dried fish (like pollock) are commonly used as well.
-These add natural umami and saltiness.
+The traditional dashi recipe in Japanese cooking contains dried bonito flakes (fish flakes).
+In Korean soup stocks, anchovies and dried fish (like pollock) are commonly used as well, which add natural umami and saltiness to a dish.

-Dashi is used to add an extra something to recipes.
-Especially soups and sauces.
+Dashi is used to add an extra something to Japanese dishes, especially soups, and sauces.
 It gives a dish body, flavour and is a great foundation to build on.
+Making a vegan version is super easy, and tastes just as delicious!

-Instead of fish flakes, this vegan mushroom broth gets its umami flavor from a base of kelp and dried mushrooms.
-Both of these ingredients are naturally rich in umami.
-I also like to round out the flavour of the broth with:
+Instead of fish flakes, this vegan dashi gets its umami flavor from a base of kombu (dried kelp) and dried shiitake mushrooms.
+Both of these ingredients are naturally rich in umami and have the most delicious flavour.

 Carrots